kirenz/ds-python/docs/intro-data-driven.md

 (section-intro-data-driven)=
 # Data driven

-We start with an overview about some important concepts:
+We start with an overview about some important data-driven decision making concepts:

 <br>